phalcon-orphanage/docs/en/reference/micro.rst

 Micro Applications
 ==================
 With Phalcon you can create "Micro-Framework like" applications.
-By doing this, you only need to write a minimal amount of code to create a
-PHP application.
-Micro applications are suitable to small applications, APIs and prototypes in a practical way.
+By doing this, you only need to write a minimal amount of code to create a PHP application.
+Micro applications are suitable to implement small applications, APIs and prototypes in a practical way.

 .. code-block:: php